Member Organizations

 Audit Oversight Arrangements

-There are no independent audit oversight arrangements in Iraq.
+There is no independent public audit oversight authority in Iraq.

 -